Dr. Ivy Pfeffer

 Director of Information Systems and Chief Information Officer

 Arijit Sarkar serves as the chief information officer (CIO) and director of information systems for the Division of Elementary and Secondary Education (DESE).
 As CIO, Sarkar provides leadership and vision for the agency’s Office of Information Technology.
 Sarkar reports to the deputy commissioner, supervises five direct reports, and leads an information technology (IT) team of approximately 25 individuals.
 The primary responsibility of the office is to ensure new and continued availability of IT systems that are dependable, responsive and fully support the internal and external needs of the agency.
 Additionally, Sarkar provides executive leadership, direction and strategic vision to the agency in technology and information systems use and operations, strategies and program integrity.
 Sarkar, who has been serving as the director of information systems since 2012, assumed his additional role as CIO in November 2015.
 He has worked for DESE (formerly ADE) since 2008 and was an information systems business analyst from 2008 to 2010 and an information systems coordinator from 2010 to 2012.
-Before oining the department, Sarkar was a graduate research assistant at the University of Arkansas at Little Rock from 2006 to 2008.
+Before joining the department, Sarkar was a graduate research assistant at the University of Arkansas at Little Rock from 2006 to 2008.

 Director of Career and Technical Education

 Ross White, director of Career and Technical Education (CTE), brings a wealth of CTE experience and knowledge to the division.
 Before serving as vice principal at Siloam Springs High School, a position he has held since July 2019, White was the director of the school’s CTE program.
 From August 2008 to July 2018, he was a member of the career development and marketing faculty for the Alma School District.
 White earned a Bachelor of Science in Business Education in May 2008 and a Master of Education in Educational Leadership in May 2012 from Arkansas Tech University at Russellville.
 He received an Education Specialist in Educational Leadership degree in August 2020 from Arkansas State University in Jonesboro.
 White also is a member of several professional organizations, including the Arkansas Association of Educational Administrators, Arkansas Association of Career and Technical Education Administrators, and Arkansas Association for Career and Technical Education.
-He currently serves as a board member for the Arkansas Tech University Alumni Board.
+He currently serves as a member of the Arkansas Tech University Alumni Board.

 Director of Public School Academic Facilities and Transportation